tudorschlanger/latex-presentation/README.md

 - No colors are used in the text (only black/gray) to reduce distraction.
 - Colors are reserved for graphs and alerts.
 - Margins, spacing, and font size are set for comfortable reading.
+- There are no frills at the periphery of the slides.

 ## Reference